skip to main content

 You can watch the Orange Bowl for free using a live TV streaming trial.
 Fubo offers the best free trial because it lasts seven days and includes access to 100+ channels.

-If you plan to watch other bowl games, you’ll want to plan your Fubo trial accordingly.
-Check out our main College Football Bowl Games guide for the complete schedule.
+If you plan to watch other bowl or playoff games, you’ll want to plan your Fubo trial accordingly.
+Check out our College Football Bowl Games and College Football Playoff guides for the complete schedule.

 How to watch the Orange Bowl FAQ